Looking for the short answer? Check out our FAQ on "How often to change the air filter".

 How to replace your return air filter

-- Find your return air vents.
+- Go to your return air vents.

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to remove from the wall.